BOARD AND STAFF

 Kate is the owner of Revolution House Media, a public relations and marketing firm focusing on building recognition and market share for innovative brands in the outdoor, tactical and lifestyle markets.
 Over the years, Kate has worked with brands like NEMO Equipment, Inc. and Big Sky Resort.
 Taking her volunteer efforts as seriously as her paid endeavors, she’s been an EMT/Firefighter, President of the Big Sky Chamber of Commerce and Chair of a group investigating incorporating a resort community.
 When not inside working, Kate can be found chasing her toddling daughter or out on the trails running and skiing.

 Topher has a lifetime of experience in the Outdoor and Snowsports industries both professionally and as an active participant and athlete.
-He currently serves as President Mountain Hardwear, Inc. and is responsible for the Mountain Hardwear & Montrail brands globally.
+He currently serves as President at Mountain Hardwear, Inc. and is responsible for the Mountain Hardwear & Montrail brands globally.
 He has extensive experience working in multi-cultural environments in Europe, Asia and North America.
 Topher was a founding member and served on the board of both the European Outdoor Group and the EOG Association for Conservation.
 He served as Interim President of the EOG Association for Conservation in 2008.
 He received his Bachelor of Science Cum Laude from the California Polytechnic State University in San Luis Obispo, California.

 CONSERVATION ALLIANCE STAFF